New International Students

-Fall Semesters: The program is held in late August / early September (the week before classes begin for the fall semester, or the Wednesday before the weekend of Move-In Day).
+Fall Semester start: START International for students starting classes in the Fall Semester is held in late August / early September (the week before classes begin for the fall semester, or the Wednesday before the weekend of Move-In Day).

-Winter Semesters: START International normally takes place the Sunday before the first day of classes.
+Winter Semester start: START International normally takes place the Sunday before the first day of classes.

-For further information go to GryphLife - International Student Connections.
+For further information visit GryphLife - International Student Connections.